Atrociously/stilts/book/src/design_iteration.md

   ```shell
   watchexec -r -e rs,html,css,js cargo run
   ```
-  Will watch for changes in files with the extensions: rs, html, css, or js and run the command `cargo run` while restarting the existing process that was already running.
+  Will watch for changes in files with the extensions: rs, HTML, CSS, or JS and run the command `cargo run` while restarting the existing process that was already running.
 - [Cargo Watch](https://github.com/watchexec/cargo-watch) Is not recommended by the project author anymore due to lack of time to support the project, however it still works very well.
 It is the most straightforward to use as a single simple command